The top 9 shows on Netflix and other streaming services this week

 - Visit Business Insider’s homepage for more stories.

-Netflix’s “The Witcher” and Disney Plus’ “The Mandalorian” are engaged in a streaming battle.
-“The Witcher” topped “The Mandalorian” as the most in-demand streaming series in the US this week, trading places from last week.
+Netflix’s “The Witcher” and Disney Plus’ “The Mandalorian” continue their tug of war, with the latter reclaiming the title of most in-demand streaming series in the US.

 Every week, Parrot Analytics provides Business Insider with a list of the nine most in-demand TV shows on streaming services in the US.
 The data is based on “demand expressions,” Parrot Analytics’ globally standardized TV-demand measurement unit.
 Audience demand reflects the desire, engagement, and viewership weighted by importance, so a stream or a download is a higher expression of demand than a “like” or a comment on social media, for instance.